-The interface.
-The BlackBerry OS and phones have been radically redesigned, centered on a simpler interface with square-shaped, iPhone-like icons that provide more direct access to core functions and fewer options for fiddling with settings.
+The BlackBerry OS and phones have been radically redesigned, centered on a simpler interface with clean, refined icons that provide more direct access to core functions and fewer options for fiddling with settings.
 You can use gestures and swipes to enhance e-mail and messaging, key functions for many BlackBerry fans.

 The control system, called BlackBerry Flow, relies on finger sweeps and other gestures made on a touch screen.
 For example, sliding your thumb up from the bottom of the screen and then to the right takes you to the Hub, a list of calls, messages, and calendar alerts received by the phone.
 Slide your thumb to the right again to filter messages--say, by Yahoo or Gmail account.
 To access wireless connections, alarms, and settings, slide your finger down from the top of the screen.
-To access the virtual buttons for launching the phone or camera while in an app, slide your thumb up from the bottom of the screen.
+To return to the home screen while in an app, slide your thumb up from the bottom of the screen, or press the end button.
+This action also produces the virtual buttons for launching the camera and phone, or Hub.
 You can organize apps into folders.
-Instead of backing out of apps using a Home button, you shuffle between them by swiping and other gestures.
-For example, getting to the desktop's main app Home screen often takes two swipes: one up, and another to the left.
-That's not as obvious as pressing a dedicated Home key, as on Android, iPhones, and Windows models.